-Rinse out your mason jar or take an empty glass bottle and pour the strained cold brew coffee inside.
+Rinse out your mason jar, take an empty glass bottle, and pour the strained cold brew coffee inside.
 Then place the beverage in your fridge for at least the next week.

 Step 6 – Serve

-Heat up the cold brew coffee or add ice and enjoy!
+Heat the cold brew coffee or add ice and enjoy!